codess-aus/Oredev-Imposter-Syndrome/README.md

-# PyCon Thailand Workshop Website
+# Oredev Developers Conference Workshop Website

-Go directly to the website for this content here: https://codess-aus.github.io/pycon-thailand/
+Go directly to the website for this content here: https://codess-aus.github.io/Oredev-Imposter-Syndrome/

-This repository contains the source code and content for the PyCon Thailand workshop website, built with MkDocs Material.
+This repository contains the source code and content for the Oredev Developers Conference workshop website, built with MkDocs Material.

 ## Features
 - Accessibility-first design (WCAG compliant)